afneville/docs/dev/gpg.md

 The file created by `--sign` is raw, but not encrypted.
 It can be verified by any recipient with the author's public key.
-The original file can be viewed with the `--decrypt` command.
+The original file can be viewed with the `--decrypt` option.

 ```text
 $ gpg --decrypt message.txt.gpg